 Is Value-Based Care the Future of Healthcare?

 The healthcare landscape is gradually shifting towards value-based care as the cost of healthcare skyrockets.
-As the focus shifts to quality care including patient outcomes, cost containment, and care coordination increases, many health care providers and stakeholders are embracing this model.
+As the focus shifts to quality care including patient outcomes, cost containment, and care coordination increases, many healthcare providers and stakeholders are embracing this model.

 However, the transition from fee-for-service vs value-based care is complex and requires careful planning, collaboration, and investment in data infrastructure and technology.